 What is your favourite thing about Paris?

-What, in your opinion, is the one thing visitors can’t miss when they visit Paris?t,
+What, in your opinion, is the one thing visitors can’t miss when they spend a weekend in Paris?

 There are plenty of not-to-be-missed things to see for a first visit to Paris (Tour Eiffel, Louvre, Montmartre, Notre-Dame de Paris, even Disneyland!)
 But if you want to be original you can’t miss “La campagne à Paris.”
 It’s a little unrecognized charming district (most of Parisians don’t know about it!) in the 20th arrondissement with a few lovely cobblestone streets (rues Irénée-Blanc et Jules-Siegfried) and cute houses, you won’t believe you are in Paris!

-Any top tips what to do on a rainy day?
+Any top tips for things to do on a rainy day in Paris?

-One of my favorite restaurants is Jeanne A (42 rue Jean-Pierre Timbaud), a small place with convivial big wood tables and a very refined cuisine.
-You can savour one of their specialites, the chicken “pattes noires” of Challans.
+One of my favourite restaurants is Jeanne A (42 rue Jean-Pierre Timbaud), a small place with convivial big wood tables and very refined cuisine.
+You can savour one of their specialities, the chicken “pattes Noires” of Challans.
 And the restaurant has also a delicatessen shop!

 Where do you suggest going for a drink in the evening?

-For a drink, you can go to Le Pavillon des canaux (39 quai de la Loire) where you can drink local beers or some great cocktails.
-But the real asset of this place, is the unique location, a cute and colorful house which is a restaurant, a coffee shop, and a bar.
+For a drink, you can go to Le Pavillon des Canaux (39 Quai de la Loire) where you can drink local beers or some great cocktails.
+But the real asset of this place, is the unique location, a cute and colourful house which is a restaurant, a coffee shop, and a bar.
 You can sit in a bedroom or in the kitchen, wherever you want!